apache/ofbiz-tools/demo-backup/README.md

     Sudo uses OTP.
 Use a tool like https://selfserve.apache.org/otp-md5.html to generate the OTP You can then start/stop as required.

-    Type 'exit' to exit the ofbizDemo user and return to your username.
+    Type 'exit' to exit the ofbizdocker user and return to your username.

-Also note that the demos are usually updated and started/stopped automatically using the pull-and-restart.sh script in this directory.
-At 02:35h UTC each day, the cronttab defined by /etc/cron.d/ofbizdocker will execute script pull-and-restart.sh.
-You should therefore only need to start/stop manually if there is a problem.

-## Upgrade stable and next demos

-You need first to create a branchAA.mm directory under the ofbizDemo directory and to clone the related releaseAA.mm in this new directory.
-Then to copy and apply the patches contained in the next-manual.sh and  stable-manual.sh files, read the comments in these files for details.

-Looking at the Puppet configuration (see above) you will see that you only need to change the next-manual.sh and  stable-manual.sh files to upgrade stable and next demos.
-Because they are defined in the Puppet configuration by respectively

-    stable: ProxyPass / ajp://localhost:18009/
-    next   : ProxyPass / ajp://localhost:28009/

-Finally you need to kill the current stable and next processes before running again the demos using

-    ./pull-and-restart.sh script in ~/ofbizdocker dir.
+# Updates to the demo sites

+A cron job, defined by [/etc/cron.d/ofbizdocker](ofbizdocker/etc/cron.d/ofbizdocker), is executed daily at 02:35 UTC.
+This cron job calls script [pull-and-restart.sh](ofbizdocker/home/ofbizdocker/pull-and-restart.sh) to pull the latest version of each demo's sites container image tag and then restart their docker compose application.

+For more information about the use of docker to host the OFBiz demo sites, see the  [ofbizdocker README.md](ofbizdocker/README.md) file.

 ## Letsencrypt certificate update
 It was a time when every 3 months we needed to manually update our Letsencrypt certificate.
 It was automated before, it's now again, so no worries.
 Anyway, if necessary it's quite easy to do so.
 Simply connect to the demo VM and run